4K, Ultra HD, 4K Ultra HD – call it what you want, the 'four times HD' TV technology is here to stay.

 To watch 4K video you need a 4K screen, a 4K source and 4K content.
 The good news is your options have increased exponentially in the last couple of years.

 Then you need a source.
 This can now be as simple as an app - Amazon, Netflix and YouTube all offer streaming 4K content, not only on 4K TVs and 4K Blu-ray players but also on 4K streaming boxes such as the Apple TV 4K, Amazon Fire TV 4K, and Google Chromecast Ultra.

-We've seen 4K trials for both the World Cup and Wimbledon in recent months via BBC's iPlayer, although these were only available on compatible televisions and streaming devices.
+We've seen 4K BBC trials for Dynasties, the World Cup and Wimbledon via iPlayer, although these were only available on compatible televisions and streaming devices.

 How can you stream 4K video?